balbasty/nitorch/nitorch/_C/src/impl/README.md

 bending energy.
 The other difference is that my code accepts channel-specific maps to modulate the energies on a voxel-wise manner.
 I use them to implement TV-like penalties by iterative reweighting.

+Lately, I have started templating the reduction type (which used to be double hardcoded).
+It's still fixed to double at instantiation, but on the GPU we could easily try to use float when the data is float.
+If it's stable enough, it might give some performance gains.

 **WARNING:** I had troubles because of a completely unexpected segfault which took me *a day* to understand.
 What happened is I store a couple of